Financial Incentives and Benefits

 Employers can receive wage subsidies of up to 50 per cent of the wage cost for the placement (up to a maximum of $5,000 per placement) up to 70 per cent (up to a maximum of $7,000 per placement) for under-represented students including first-year students, women in STEM, Indigenous students, persons with disabilities and newcomers.

-For more information, visit the Government of Canada's Student Work Placement web page.
+For more information, visit the Government of Canada's web page: Find wage subsidies to hire students in STEM or business.

 CSTEC Manufacturing Experiential Learning